 After a local flavoured delicious lunch at Vatra, catch the Metro from Universitate (near the hotel) to Aviatorilor.
-Here you will find Herastrau Park - at 24 square kilometres is the largest park in Bucharest - and after a walk, you can enter the Village Museum.
+Here you will find Herastrau Park.
+With an area of 24 square kilometres, this is the largest park in Bucharest!
+After a walk, you can enter the Village Museum.
 Houses from all regions of Romania, and from various periods, have been preserved here to give a picture of Romanian village life.
 The museum has a souvenir shop well stocked with handicrafts such as painted eggs, ceramics and icons.
 Stepping out of the museum, you encounter the Triumphal Arch, another piece of 'Little Paris.'
 Though smaller than the Parisian arch, it stands on the intersection of six boulevards, just like its big brother, and was built to commemorate Romania's Great War dead.

-A perfect evening begins with a classical concert among the harmonic acoustics of the Romanian Athenaeum - just a short walk from the hotel and one of the most beautiful buildings in Europe.
-It was recently renovated with funds donated by the public after a national campaign.
+A perfect evening begins with a classical concert among the harmonic acoustics of the Romanian Athenaeum, one of the most beautiful buildings in Europe.
+It was renovated with funds donated by the public after a national campaign.
 Further in the old district behind the Mitropoly Palace, you will discover the old Bucharest`s spirit inside a special restaurant : Locanta Jaristea.
-Here you will be embraced by a Belle Epoque atmosphere and you will finally understand the cosmopoitism of this capital : the Istanbul`s musaka and pilav are competeging with the most exquisites french souflees, the northern Moldavia`s cooked meals are happily racing against the Mediteranean sweets and icecreams, but not forgeting about the serbian zakuska, the russian kaviar, the Volos olives or the smoked hams.
-Everything accompayned by a taraf`s music and old Romanian romance songs and dances.
+Here you will be embraced by a Belle Epoque atmosphere and you will finally understand the cosmopolitan side of this capital : the Istanbul`s musaka and pilav are competing with the most exquisite French souflees, the northern Moldavia`s cooked meals are happily racing against the Mediteranean sweets and flavoured ice cream, but not forgeting about the serbian zakuska, the russian kaviar, the Volos olives or the smoked hams.
+Everything accompanied by a taraf`s music and old Romanian romance songs and dances.
 Pofta buna !

 Between the world wars, Bucharest was known as 'Little Paris'.
 The city was built by French architects coming from the school of Baron Haussmann, the father of modern Paris.